adonisjs-community/adonis-packages/README.md

 - Developping custom commands with pretty prompts and spinners using AdonisJS Ace
 - Testing commands, controllers, and service using IoC container, Api Client, and Inertia test helpers
 - End-to-end testing using Playwright
+- Github Actions CI/CD : we use Github Actions to run our tests, check linting, type checking and build the application before deploying it to our server
 - Caching using Bentocache : instead of calling the NPM and Github APIs on each request, we use a 2-layer ( Memory + Sqlite ) cache system to store the data and refresh it only when needed.
 See [./config/cache.ts](./config/cache.ts) for more details.
 - Dockerizing the application in order to make it easy to deploy
 - How to setup Vite/Eslint/Prettier/Tsconfig